Cabledered/onepfsense/README.md

 Some notes on about this deployment:

-- The two instances of the VRouter will automatically be configured and it could take around `10min` to finish the auto-configuration.
+- The two instances of the VRouter will automatically be configured and it could take around 10 minutes to finish the auto-configuration.
 - In case the domain name be the same as the hostname, you can edit it from the contextualization variables of the VM (`SET_HOSTNAME`), same for the hostanme variable (`HOSTNAME`).
 - If the primary pfSense WebGUI is still not available from the public network, after `10min`. try reboot the VM instance.
 - Once you be able to access to each pfSense WebGUI.
 Update the WAN CARP IP and the LAN CARP IP, with the real values for WAN floating IP and LAN floating IP (contextualization script is not ready to configure this automatically).